Film Distribution

 Social Media:

 Is there a discussion on the movie there?
 Do the cast members have a large following on social media sites like Facebook, Instagram, Twitter, and so on?
 Are people looking for interviews and behind-the-scenes videos on YouTube?
 Are people talking about potential storylines on forums?
 How many individuals use the internet and have the potential to use it quickly?
-The degree of social media presence serves as a barometer for the popularity of the film.
+The degree of social media presence serves as a barometer for the popularity of the Film.

 1 Reviews